zbfromztl/VATSIM-Strip-Printer/README.md

  * Align - Prints blank strip with singular line.
 Align line with mouth of printer to achieve serenity.
  * FRC (ACID) or SR (ACID) - Prints strip with all flight plan info.
  * GI (message) - Prints a strip of inputted text.
+ * printproposals - Prints a strip of all flight plans in the system.
+Useful if you lose track of the dropped flight plans.
+ * filter (item,item2,item3) - Add/Remove listed waypoints to the filter.
+Useful if you don't want every flight strip (for... a split position...)

 # ARMT commands (ATL only)
  * countproposals - Counts all the aircraft on the ground and organizes it based on filed departure gate.